Fakhreddin Shadman

 Fakhreddin Shadman, also known as Fakhreddin Shadman Valari, (1907–1967) was one of the leading scholars, writers and statesmen in the Pahlavi Iran.
 He was a faculty member at the University of Tehran.
 He also held various cabinet posts in 1948 and in 1953–1954.

 Early life and education

 Shadman was born in Tehran in 1907 into a family composed of clerics.
-His father, His father, Hājj Sayyed Abu Torab, was a cleric.
+His father, Hājj Sayyed Abu Torab, was a cleric.
 He was the eldest child of his parents and had five brothers and one sister.

 Shadman completed his secondary education at the Darolfonun school in Tehran.
 He attended the Teachers Training College where he graduated in 1925 and had a degree from the School of Law in Tehran in 1927.
-He received a PhD in history from the London School of Economics and Political Science in 1943.
+He received a PhD in history from the London School of Economics and Political Science in 1939.
 Charles Kingsley Webster was his advisor, and his thesis was entitled The Relations of Britain and Persia, 1800-15.